caitlindabrera/Sahlqvist/vsSahlq_ITP/README.txt

 What files are included?

-  - Our Coq code is found in the "Coq code" directory.
+  - Our Coq code is found in the "coq_code" directory.
-  - Haskell code that we have extracted previously can be found in the "Haskell code" directory.
+  - Haskell code that we have extracted previously can be found in the "Haskell_code" directory.
 You can disregard this if you wish to extract the code yourself using the Coq code (recommended; see the command "make run" below).
-  - There is one Haskell file called "Main.hs" that we wrote for pretty printing and we have included a copy in both the "Coq code" and "Haskell code" directories.
+  - There is one Haskell file called "Main.hs" that was written for pretty printing and we have included a copy in both the "coq_code" and "Haskell_code" directories.
   - "Examples.txt" gives a few different examples of very simple Sahlqvist formulae and how to input them using the syntax specified in "Main.hs".

-Once you have navigated to the "Coq code" directory, you can execute the following commands on the command line:
+Once you have navigated to the "coq_code" directory, you can execute the following commands on the command line:

   - make run
     This will take you straight to the verified Haskell program where you can compute via the function "corr" the first-order correspondent when given a very simple Sahlqvist modal formula.
 See "Examples.txt" for an explanation of how to compute the correspondent using correct syntax.
 It compiles all the required Coq *.v files, extracts the Haskell files from "vsSahlq_extraction.vo" and runs ghci on "Main.hs".
 This is essentially "make vsSahlq_extraction.vo" followed by "make run_hs" (see below).